Insight · Government · Saudi Arabia

 | 1 | Absent | 9 | No open data page, datasets, or public reference identified |

 The Ministry of Justice is the strongest ministerial ODRL 5 case: 99 named judicial indicators, declared XLS/CSV/XML/JSON, explicit KSA National Open Data Licence link, and supporting policy documentation.
-MISA publishes three visible datasets with full format declarations, BI-style access features, and clear governance framing.
-Together with TGA they show that ODRL 5 is achievable without new legislation.
+The Ministry of Investment (MISA) publishes three visible datasets with full format declarations, BI-style access features, and clear governance framing.
+Together with the Transport General Authority (TGA) they show that ODRL 5 is achievable without new legislation.

 Entity-level audit table (organisation, ODRL score, URL)